hezhaobin/2020-Data-Skills/workshop/alignment-data/README.md

     $ module avail samtools
     $ module load samtools
     ```
+## Learning about SAM and BAM formats
+1. The SAM header
+1. The SAM alignment section
+    - query name
+    - bitwise flag
+    - reference name
+    - position
+    - mapping quality
+    - CIGAR string
+    - reference next (of a paired-end read's partner)
+    - position next (of a paired-end read's partner)
+    - template length (for paired-end reads)
+    - original read sequence (based on FASTQ file, but may be reverse complemented. why?)
+    - read quality score (from FASTQ file)
 ## Command-Line Tools for Working with Alignments in the SAM Format
 ### Converting Between SAM and BAM Formats